-The Funny Pocket Book has delighted readers for over 50 years.
-13 new editions are published every year, and there are also special editions and specials, such as the Phantomias special volumes, anniversary editions or stories about special seasons and festivities.
-In this review we examine the 5th volume of the special edition “Royal”, in which a selection of stories about royalty, nobility and knights can be found.
+The Funny Paperback has been delighting readers for over 50 years.
+13 new editions are published every year, as well as special editions and specials, such as the Phantomias special volumes, anniversary editions or stories for special times of the year and festivities.
+In this review we review volume 5 of the Royal special edition, which features a selection of tales related to royalty, nobility and knights.

 The cover and the presentation

 In keeping with the royal theme, the cover and the binding have a shiny golden color in some places, making them look classy.
-The back shows a table of contents, made up like an announcement from the king as “Good news from the royal family”.
-It teases the content of some of the stories.
+The back shows a table of contents, laid out like an announcement from the king as "Good News from the Royal House".
+In it, the content of some stories is teased.

-The Funny paperback royal special volume is organized inside mainly in the same way as other Funny Paperback books.
-There is a table of contents, advertisements for other editions of the Funny Paperback, and each chapter ends with an “end”.
-The imprint can be found at the beginning of the issue and also contains information on how to obtain further episodes.
+The Funny paperback royal special volume is organized internally in much the same way as other Funny Paperbacks.
+There is a table of contents, advertisements with a view to other editions of the Funny Paperback, and each chapter closes with the word 'End'.
+The imprint can already be found at the beginning of the issue and also contains information on how to obtain further episodes.

 At the beginning of each story, the names of the authors and illustrators involved are printed on the first page at the bottom.
 The reader also learns when the story was written.
 It struck me that some of the stories in this book are very young and from the last few years.